 Hydrotherapy (sometimes called aquatic therapy) uses the principles of water to allow exercise and to alter exercise intensity.
 Increased buoyancy (opposite to gravity) allows for more exercise than is permitted on land.
-Increased temperature and hydrostatic pressure promote increases in circulation and flexibility and decreases in swelling.
+Increased temperature and hydrostatic pressure promote increases in circulation and flexibility and decrease in swelling.
 Increasing speed, turbulence and surface area can all be used to increase exercise difficulty.

 A hydrotherapy pool is a swimming pool specifically designed for providing hydrotherapy treatments.
 The main difference is the increase in temperature.
 A hydrotherapy pool is heated to around 35 degrees Celsius.
 This allows for the patient to fully relax (and not tense up in cold water), promotes pain relief and encourages circulation.
-A hydrotherapy pool should be rectangular in shape and may vary in depth to allow for walking as well as deep water work.
+A hydrotherapy pool should be rectangular in shape and may vary in depth to allow for walking as well as deepwater work.
 It should be easily accessible and have a hoist available to lower in those who are not able to enter the pool themselves.